MatthewKarko/MovieTicketing-System/README.md

 Pull requests are welcome.
 However, pushing any commits must be first discussed with the group members.
 This is a private project, thus it is required to raise any concerns and/or opportunities with the team regarding the application.
 Once you have been granted approval for changes, be sure to update test cases appropriately.

-Distribution of this project is strictly prohibited.
+Distribution and use of this project is strictly prohibited.